Skyworth

 Skyworth (创维 (創維, chuāngwéi)), officially Skyworth Group Co., Ltd., is a Chinese holding company.
 Its subsidiaries design, manufacture and sell televisions and other audio-visual products.
 They also invest in properties.
 Headquartered in Nanshan High-tech Park, Shenzhen, as of 2010, Skyworth has operations in Hong Kong and Inner Mongolia as well as in various locations in Guangdong including Shenzhen, Guangzhou, and Dongguan.

 The company refers to itself as an "industry cluster", but it may serve as an anchor for multiple integrated industrial-base sites.
 Skyworth is a member of the Chinese consortium that developed the Enhanced Versatile Disc.
 It is also an OEM, making televisions that retail under brand names other than its own.

+The automotive marque called "Skyworth" corresponds to Skyworth Auto.

 History

 Skyworth was established in 1988 in Shenzhen.
 In 1992 Skyworth Group established its headquarters in Hong Kong.

 In 2003 the head office of the group was moved into the newly built Skyworth Building.

 From 1996 to 2000 is termed by the company its "fast growth period", during which it was the number four, in term of production volume, television manufacturing company in China.
 This period of growth culminated with an IPO on the Hong Kong Stock Exchange in April 2000.

 After 2000, Skyworth experienced problems resulting from such quick expansion.
 It shuttered a small appliances unit and sold to creditors an 80% equity stake in its newly minted mobile phone subsidiary for a nominal sum.